tahira-h/Colsh_Bank_Analysis/README.md

 #### Results:

 The performance of two models DecisionTreeClassifier and RandomForestClassifier were used for the prediction of a dataset provided by bank services company Colsh Tech.
-The accuracy rate of the DecisionTreeClassifier model provided wrong calculations of 21 data points missed, and a lower accuracy score of 79%(0.70).
-In contrast, the accuracy rate of the RandomForestClassifier model provided wrong calculations of 18 data points missed, and a higher accuracy score of 82%(0.82).
+The DecisionTreeClassifier model provided wrong calculations of 21 data points missed, and a lower accuracy score of 79%(0.70).
+In contrast, the RandomForestClassifier model provided wrong calculations of 18 data points missed, and a higher accuracy score of 82%(0.82).

 #### Recommendation: